In this post, I will show you how to build this adorable DIY Wooden Christmas Tree Shelf!

 Then, grab a ⅜″ round dowel and use a ⅜″ drill bit to drill a hole into the top square (don’t drill all the way through) and into the bottom of the star.

-NOTE: you can use whatever size dowel you want, just match the drill bit size to the dowel size to drill the holes.
+NOTE: You can use whatever size dowel you want, just match the drill bit size to the dowel size to drill the holes.

 Cut the dowel however long you want and glue it into the hole in the star, but don’t glue it into the top piece of the shelf.
-You need this to be removeable for when you take it apart to store it.
-Just stick into the hole, but don’t add glue.

 Step 7: Finish DIY Wooden Christmas Tree Shelf